-Knowing all of this, it is not crazy to ask: Is there such a thing as ethical honey consumption?
-Can it ever actually be cruelty-free?
+Is there such a thing as ethical honey consumption, then?
+Can it ever be cruelty-free?

-Ethical beekeeping exists.
-Not all honey is cruelly produced, some beekeepers (hopefully more in the future) consistently put their bees and the environment's health and well-being first.
+Ethical beekeeping exists, and not all honey is cruelly produced.
+Some beekeepers (and hopefully more in the future) consistently put their bees’ and the environment's health and well-being before profit.

-While we draw our own lines in the sand, there are plenty of deliciously sweet, bee-friendly alternatives like agave nectar, coconut nectar, barley malt syrup, brown rice syrup, maple syrup, yacon root syrup, date syrup, and plenty other alternatives to choose from!
+Wherever we stand in the honey debate, there are plenty of deliciously sweet, bee-friendly alternatives out there like agave, coconut nectar, maple syrup, and date syrup, too.

-Ultimately it is up to us the consumers to mindfully choose whether we eat honey or not—and if we do, how we source and select it.
+It is up to us as consumers to mindfully choose whether we eat honey or not—and if we do, how we source and select it.